 QWill you get your money back?

-A This depends on the company's exact situation, and how far along your transaction is.
 Yet nothing's guaranteed, which is why routes such as credit card protection, detailed below, are so important.

 If a company's in administration, it means it can't provide your goods or services, and the management's no longer in control.
 Yet it doesn't necessarily mean it's closed down completely.